PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 17:32:21
+Last updated: 2024-04-02 17:51:18
-Random Quote: Ideas pull the trigger, but instinct loads the gun. - Don Marquis
+Random Quote: The fall of dropping water wears away the Stone. - Lucretius